dotnet/dotNext/docs/features/unsafe/index.md

 The first feature is CLS compliant pointer data type with low-level memory manipulation methods.
 The second feature is a set of value types representing structured access to the off-heap memory:

 1. [UnmanagedArray](../../api/DotNext.Runtime.InteropServices.UnmanagedArray-1.yml) is a one-dimensional array allocated in unmanaged heap.
-1. [UnmanagedMemory](../../api/DotNext.Runtime.InteropServices.UnmanagedMemory-1.yml) is an arbitrary value type allocated in unmanaged heap.
+1. [UnmanagedMemory&lt;T&gt;](../../api/DotNext.Runtime.InteropServices.UnmanagedMemory-1.yml) provides structured access to the unmanaged memory.
+1. [UnmanagedMemory](../../api/DotNext.Runtime.InteropServices.UnmanagedMemory.yml) provides unstructured access to the unmanaged memory.
 1. [UnmanagedList](../../api/DotNext.Collections.Generic.UnmanagedList-1.yml) is a growable list of value types allocated in unmanaged heap.
 This type is equivalent of [List](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1) from .NET Base Class Library.
 All elements of unmanaged list are allocated in off-heap memory.

 All unmanaged data types are not thread-safe.
+However, unmanaged array and pointer have atomic operations.
+Additionally, these types are implicitly convertible into [Span](https://docs.microsoft.com/en-us/dotnet/api/system.span-1) data type.

 # Pointer
 C# programming language supports typed and untyped pointer data types such as _int*_ or _void*_.
 These types are not CLS-compliant and may not be available in other .NET programming languages.
 For instance, F# or VB.NET do not support pointer type and interoperation with native libraries or COM objects are limited.